Percona-Lab/percona-dbaas-cli/source/index.rst

 The Percona DBaaS Command Line Tool (percona-dbaas-cli) is a powerful instrument providing a unified way for the user to have a Database as a Service (DBaaS) like experience, built on top of the Kubernetes-based cloud infrastructure.
-It works with the Percona Operators, and is intended for use with other DBaaS-like services in the future.
+It is a command-line interface to interact with Operators in Kubernetes.

-Thus, percona-dbaas-cli acts as a middleware between the Kubernetes Operators and other tools to enable a DBaaS-like experience.
+Thus, percona-dbaas-cli acts as a middleware making a standardized way to automate the deployment, management, and scaling of containerized databases.
+It currently works with the Percona Operators, and is intended to be used with other database-related Operators which will be supported in the future.

 .. note:: This is an experimental release of the Percona DBaaS Command Line Tool,
           not intended yet for production environments.